sjlow23/pathogd/README.md

 The following workflows are available for primer and gRNA design:

-1. `ncbi_all_subsample` - download target and non-target genomes from NCBI; run subsampling of target genomes
+1. `ncbi_all_subsample` - download target and non-target genomes from NCBI; subsample target genomes
 2. `ncbi_all_nosubsample` - download target and non-target genomes from NCBI; use all target genomes
-3. `user_target_subsample` - user-provided target genomes; download non-target genomes from NCBI; run subsampling of target genomes
+3. `user_target_subsample` - user-provided target genomes; download non-target genomes from NCBI; subsample target genomes
 4. `user_target_nosubsample` - user-provided target genomes; download non-target genomes from NCBI; use all target genomes
-5. `user_all_subsample` - user-provided target and non-target genomes; run subsampling of target genomes
+5. `user_all_subsample` - user-provided target and non-target genomes; subsample target genomes
 6. `user_all_nosubsample` - user-provided target and non-target genomes; use all target genomes